Jungle-by/raw-gadget/README.md

 See [Running syzkaller USB reproducers](docs/syzkaller_reproducers.md) for instructions on running syzkaller USB reproducers on a Linux-based board plugged into a physical USB host.

-You also set up syzkaller in the [isolated mode](https://github.com/google/syzkaller/blob/master/docs/linux/setup_linux-host_isolated.md) to fuzz physical USB hosts with the help of Raw Gadget.
+You can also set up syzkaller in the [isolated mode](https://github.com/google/syzkaller/blob/master/docs/linux/setup_linux-host_isolated.md) to fuzz physical USB hosts with the help of Raw Gadget.
 Instructions for this are not provided.